 UI Element Description Node The node that hosts the WMI database that you want to monitor.
 This can be an agentless node.
 If you do not specify a node, the policy monitors the WMI database of the node that has this policy deployed.
 WMI Namespace The namespace that contains the data that you want to manage.

-Object type Choose one of the following: • Instance.
+Object type Instance.
 Static information written to the WMI repository.
-This information remains in the repository until it is changed or deleted. • Event.
+This information remains in the repository until it is changed or deleted.
+Event.
 Information that briefly appears in the WMI repository.
 This information is transitory, and never remains in the repository.
 Some events are defined by WMI by default, and are known as intrinsic events.
 Intrinsic events include the creation, modification, or deletion of an instance, class, or namespace.
 Other events, known as extrinsic events, are only available to a WMI policy if the namespace designer has defined them.
 In both cases, the event is only available to the WMI policy if the namespace designer has written a provider for the event, although intrinsic events can be simulated by the WMI policy by using a polling interval.
+Event or Instance class name The class that contains the event or instance that you want to monitor.
+(A class is a collection of data properties that is defined for information that will be stored in the WMI repository.)

+Non Agent User

-Event or The class that contains the event or instance that you want to monitor.
-(A class is Instance a collection of data properties that is defined for information that will be stored in the WMI repository.) class name If selected, the agent accesses the node's WMI database using the following Non Agent account information.
-This account must exist on the agentless node and must User have local administrator privileges.
-If not selected, the agent account is used. • Username.
-User name of the account that the agent will use to connect to the WMI database.
-Password.
-Password of the specified user account. • Enable policy parameter in Password field.
-Enables you to enter a variable in the Password field, for example %%password%%.
+If selected, the agent accesses the node's WMI database using the following account information.
+This account must exist on the agentless node and must have local administrator privileges.
+If not selected, the agent account is used.

+- Username.
+User name of the account that the agent will use to connect to the WMI database. - Password.
+Password of the specified user account. - Enable policy parameter in Password field.
+Enables you to enter a variable in the Password field, for example %password%.
 A corresponding policy parameter should exist in the Policy Parameters tab.
-Type of The type of query depends on the object type that you are monitoring: Event or Instance. query If you are monitoring an event for which a provider is defined, then you do not need Query event to enter any information here.
-If you are monitoring an intrinsic event for which no provider is defined, then you need to specify a polling interval.
-To modify the time, click the ▼ button and use the drop-down lists to specify increments of hours, minutes, or seconds.
-To insert a parameter in a time field, type the parameter in the format %%<variable_name>%% or drag and drop the parameter from the Policy Parameters tab.
-When dropping a numeric parameter in a time field, the policy editor appends an s to the parameter to indicate that the parameter specifies the time in seconds (for example, %%interval%%s).